 - Conclusion: concludes the paper by again pointing to your key message.
 In contrast to the abstract, you can build on the fact that the reader now knows the content of your paper.

 These items do not necessarily have their own section and some of them might be combined, e.g., state of the art and problem motivation as part of the introduction, especially for shorter papers.
 However, the listed items should be present in your paper as they are usually necessary to understand your work and your contribution and a reviewer of a conference or journal will look for them.

 The question of whether related work comes at the end or together with the state of the art section has to be answered for each paper individually.
 Sometimes it fits better at the beginning and sometimes better at the end.
-If I don't need to build on the content of the related work section, I usually keep it at the end as it allows for better comparison of the own and related work, which is hard to do before the reader knows the content of your paper.
+If I don't need to build on the content of the related work section, I usually keep it at the end as it allows for better comparison of your own and related work, which is hard to do before the reader knows the content of your paper.

 For the section headlines, try to be as specific as possible and don't use the generic titles where possible, e.g., "The XYZ-Framework" is much better than just "Solution" as it gives your solution a name.
 Some of the sections such as "Related Work" or "Conclusion" will of course be named that generic way.